-In November and December 2007 and February 2008, we acquired the drybulk vessels M/V Bertram, M/V Amalfi and M/V Papillon (ex Voc Gallant), respectively, with attached time charter contracts.
+In November and December 2007 and February 2008, we acquired the drybulk vessels M/V Bertram, M/V Amalfi and M/V Evian (ex Papillon/Voc Gallant), respectively, with attached time charter contracts.
 As a result, the purchase price of the vessels was allocated between vessel cost and the fair value of the time charter contracts, totaling in aggregate \$43.3 million.
 The fair value of the time charter contracts was fully amortized up to the second quarter of 2009.

-During 2010, we did not acquire any vessels with existing period charter arrangements.
+During 2009, 2010 and 2011, we did not acquire any vessels with existing time charter arrangements.